razorlabs/occams/docs/roles_permissions.rst

 Name             Comment
 ==============   =================================================================================================
 administrator    Complete access to all functionality of the application.
-Few people should have this level. manager          Manages the content of the application (i.e. sets up studies) enterer          Can enter data reviewer         Can review data consumer         Can view data
+Few people should have this level. manager          Manages the content of the application (i.e. sets up studies), Cannot review. coordinator      Manages site-specific content enterer          Can enter data reviewer         Can review data consumer         Can view data